ETH-Computational-Thinking-Lab/CTL-FAQ/README.md

 Please see <a href="https://github.com/CTL-PROJECTS/python-errors">this page</a>.

+### problems with git pull/push from within vscode (git log error)

+Open a terminal within vscode and execute the following commands to manually pull and push (instead of using the vscode commit buttom)

+          git add .
+          git pull
+          git commit -m "test"
+          git push

 ### problems with git (Mac users)

 To check if your git installation operates properly with VS code, open VS code.
 Open a Terminal window from the menu bar (top).
 Enter: git --version.
 If an error message occurs, enter: git.
 This will install git.
 Afterwards, you may enter: git --version again to verify the installation.
 Then proceed with the two 'git config --global' items